lyulouisa/Website_AIHQ_rating/docs/source/index.rst

 Contributors
 ----------

-**Yizhou Lyu:**
+**Yizhou Lyu: **
 `lyulouisa1@g.ucla.edu <mailto:lyulouisa1@g.ucla.edu>`__

-**Yuan Chang Leong**
+**Yuan Chang Leong: **
 `ycleong@uchicago.edu <mailto:ycleong@uchicago.edu>`__

-If you have any inquiries or feedback, please don’t hesitate to contact us.
+If you have any question or feedback, please don’t hesitate to contact us.
 We will get back to you as soon as possible.
+Enjoy!